verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

-To back up or restore OpenSearch, `velero` needs to be enabled.
+To back up or restore OpenSearch, you must first enable Velero.

-1. The following configuration shows how to enable `Velero` with a `prod` installation profile.
+1. The following configuration shows you how to enable `velero` with a `prod` installation profile.

     ```yaml
     $ kubectl apply -f -<<EOF